My Investment Property Assessment Is Too High: What Investors Should Do

 Frequently Asked Questions

 If your investment property assessment seems high, it probably is.
 Between 30-60% of properties are overassessed at any given time.
 To confirm, compare your assessment against recent comparable sales and calculate the income-supported value using your rent roll.
+If either method shows a gap of 10% or more, file an appeal.

 How to Know If Your Assessment Is Actually Too High?